New! Coverage for At-Home Tests

 - Healthcare personnel encountering symptomatic patients with known, suspected or potential COVID-19 exposure should follow contact precautions, airborne with N95 precautions, and wear eye protection and other personal protective equipment.

-- Refer to the Centers for Disease Control and Prevention (CDC) criteria for a patient under investigation for COVID-19.
+- Refer to the CDC criteria for a patient under investigation for COVID-19.
 Notify local and/or state health departments in the event of a patient under investigation for COVID-19.
 Maintain a log of all healthcare personnel who provide care to a patient under investigation.

 - Monitor and manage ill and exposed healthcare personnel.